brandseye/brandseyer2/README.md

 License
 =======

-This library is licensed under the MIT, and is copyright BrandsEye.
+This library is licensed under the MIT, and is copyright Brandseye PTY (LTD).